jakoch/jupyter-devbox/README.md

 - **Step 5.** You might get a warning message for "untrusted" Notebook content.

-  Click `Trust` to allow executing the content of the Notebook.
+  Click `Trust` to allow running the content of the Notebook.

 - **Step 6.** You are now able to edit cells and run their content interactively in VSCode.